breylaude/blog/_posts/2023-05-27-styled-components-is-the-most-foolish-thing-ive-seen-in-a-long-time.md

 So, here’s to hoping that the industry finds a way to combine the best of both worlds.

 Let’s not throw the baby out with the bathwater.
-CSS, with its cascading nature, has its flaws, but it also possesses a certain charm.
+Although CSS has certain drawbacks due to its cascading style, it also has some appeal.

 Let’s not sacrifice that charm for the allure of the new.
 After all, in the ever-evolving world of web development, a little respect for tradition might just be the secret ingredient to creating truly exceptional designs.